 • Give it an Asian stir-fry flare by adding sliced mushrooms and shredded carrots (add to pan with the oil), and finishing with a splash of soy sauce and toasted sesame oil

-• Replace the garlic with sliced scallions.
+• Replace the garlic with sliced scallions or shallots.

 You may also like…